 The Empire Life Insurance Company

 Empire Life was founded in Kingston, Ontario in 1936, with service, sales, and marketing centers across Canada.
 They offer a full range of financial products and services, including life and critical illness coverage, investment options, and group health benefits and RRSP plans.
-They are known for their permanent participating life insurance products, particularly Empire Estatemax.
+The insurance company is known for its permanent participating life insurance policies, particularly Empire Estatemax.

 Read our full Empire Life Insurance Review.

 Equitable Life Insurance Canada is the largest federally regulated mutual life insurance company in Canada.
 They offer individual life and health, savings and retirement, and group benefits solutions.
 Similar to Empire Life, Equitable is also known for its participating whole life insurance product, Equimax.